http406/Sieve-of-Eratosthenes-algorithm-in-Python/README.md

 # Sieve of Eratosthenes Algorithm in Python

 This code implements the Sieve of Eratosthenes algorithm to find prime numbers up to a given limit.
 It dynamically allocates memory for the boolean array to mark primes, iteratively marks multiples of prime numbers, and then prints out the prime numbers found.
+The Sieve of Eratosthenes algorithm efficiently finds all prime numbers up to a given limit by iteratively marking the multiples of each prime number starting from 2 as composite.
+The remaining unmarked numbers are primes.
+It has a time complexity of O(n log log n), making it quite efficient for generating primes within reasonable limits.